rubyguides

 queue.execute_all

-Using Ruby’s Proc as Commands
+Using Ruby’s proc as commands

 Ruby blocks and procs are objects, which means they can serve as lightweight commands without a full class.
 For simple one-off actions, this avoids class boilerplate.
+A proc command is just a callable stored for later, and because Ruby treats blocks as first-class objects, the syntax stays compact enough for quick scripts and callbacks.

 class TaskRunner